Gut Healthy Chicken Salad

 • Red Pepper: I love red bell peppers because of their sweet flavor, but you can use any color.

-• Chicken: I use organic chicken breasts with just salt and pepper.
+• Chicken: I use organic chicken breasts with just salt and black pepper.
 I usually meal prep chicken, but if you're making our recipe for How to Cook a Whole Chicken for Dog Food, you can even pull off pieces for you for this salad!
 Just add some salt and pepper to your portion!

 *For a full list of ingredients and measurements, visit the recipe card below.